r1cksec/cheatsheets/theorie/azure-methodology.md

 # Token types

 ### Access Token
-Used in combination of user, client, and resource.
+Can be used to talk to APIs and access resources.
+Tied to specific client (the application that requested the token) and a specific resource (the accessed API).
 Cannot be revoked until expiry (1 hour default).

 ### ID Token
 Used in combination of user and client.
 Contains information about the user.

 ### Refresh Token
+Issued to applications to obtain new access tokens
+Can only be used by the application they were issued to, or in some cases by a group of applications.
-Used in combination of user and client.
-Used to get new access and ID tokens.
+Used to get new Access and ID tokens.
 Cannot be revoked until expiry (default 90 days of inactivity).

 ### Primary Refresh Token
-Used for single sign and to obtain and refresh tokens to any application.
+Used for Single Sign On and to obtain refresh tokens to any application.
 Valid for 90 days and continuously renewed.
 Can be extracted from AzureAD joined or Hybrid joined machines.

 # Microsoft MFA verification options